eoinlarkin/trax/README.md

 ### Fonts

-For Fonts, I used the [default Tailwindcss fonts](https://tailwindcss.com/docs/font-family).
+For Fonts, I used the [default Tailwind CSS fonts](https://tailwindcss.com/docs/font-family).
 Overall I was happy with the appearance of the site using the default fonts and I did not feel it was necessary to change these.

 ## Database Model & Schema

 In developing the web application, a single database table was defined to store details of the user activities.
 This table is named **Activity** and is defined in the `models.py` file.
-All features of the application were captured in this table; the django framework was relied on to manage tables detailing the users and other backend elements.
+All features of the application were captured in this table; the Django framework was relied on to manage tables detailing the users and other backend elements.

 This **Activity** model contains a number of fields as follows:

 ![](docs/screenshots/trax-table-definition.png)

-It should be noted that only the fields higlighted are directly modifiable by the user.
+It should be noted that only the fields highlighted are directly modifiable by the user.
 TRAX automates the population of the remaining fields by either reading these directly from the uploaded `.gpx` file or calculating them.

 For the activity thumbnail, this is generated during the upload process.
 Once the activity file is uploaded, an activity thumbnail is generated using `plotly` and saved as an `.png`.
 This file is then uploaded to Cloudinary the resulting Cloudinary path is stored in the database.

-The `views.py` file contains a function, `add_activity()` which calls the necessary functions to parse and generate the values for the automated fields before commiting the database entry to the database.
+The `views.py` file contains a function, `add_activity()` which calls the necessary functions to parse and generate the values for the automated fields before committing the database entry to the database.

 ## Features

-In designing the site, I have sought to implement features to improve overall user functionability while meeting both the overall site objectives and implementing the proposed user stories.
+In designing the site, I have sought to implement features to improve overall user functionality while meeting both the overall site objectives and implementing the proposed user stories.

 ### Implemented Features